 The FJYPB National Charter aims to strengthen professional practice.
 It sets out the aspirations that children and young people want from family justice services such as the Ministry of Justice, the Department for Education, the judiciary (judges and magistrates) and many more.
-We’re working with all family justice organisations to implement the charter and make these aspirations a reality.
 It is our aim that our charter will help improve children and young people’s experience of the family courts and dispute resolution services.

 We have developed a range of top tips aimed at professionals working with children and young people.
-Check out our top tips posters and short films below:
+Check out our top tips posters and short films by visiting this page.

 - Best practice for professionals working with migrant and refugee children and young people